Are you trying to make a picture transparent in PowerPoint and you feel you could do with some help?

-Before we can make a picture transparent, let us first understand how to insert a picture.
+Before we can make a picture transparent, let us first understand how to insert an image.

 On the top of the menu on a PowerPoint slide, go to the Insert option -> Pictures -> insert your picture from either the ‘Photo Browser’ or ‘Picture from File’ options.
-This lets you locate a picture from your local computer.
+This step lets you locate an image from your local computer.

 If you’re using a Mac, you have an additional menu option at the top of the screen (above the PowerPoint menu) to insert a picture from your computer.

-For those of you who have already copied an image from your desktop, you can simply paste it on a slide and get going.
+Those of you who have already copied an image from your desktop, you can paste it on a slide and get going.

 How to Make a Whole Picture Transparent in PowerPoint?